Your rights at work regarding coronavirus

-Exemption from Tekna fee if you're temporary laid off
+Exemption from Tekna fee if you're temporarily laid off

-If you are temporary laid off or out of work you can be exempt from the Tekna member fee and remain a member.
+If you are temporarily laid off or out of work you can be exempt from the Tekna member fee and remain a member.
 This applies for both new and existing members.

-Temporary laying off personnel can be used when an employer is not able to use the resources of the workforce.
+Temporary laid off personnel can be used when an employer is not able to use the resources of the workforce.
 During a temporary lay-off the individual employee is released from their duty to work in connection with a temporary reduction in or shut-down of operations.
-Your employer is not required to pay you while you are temporary laid off.
+Your employer is not required to pay you while you are temporarily laid off.